Food Poisoning Archives - The Law Office of WT Johnson Blog

 Many victims who ingest it, usually get over the illness within a week, but people with weaker immune systems have a higher risk of complications.
 Children under five-years-old and the elderly are most at risk.
 O157:H7 is signified by easy bruising, decreased urine output and a pale, sickly appearance.

 Food poisoning is one of the most uncomfortable and irritating afflictions that can fall into our lap.
-If you or a loved one falls ill due to the mistakes of a manufacturer or restaurant, please contact the professionals at W.T.
+If you or a loved one falls ill due to the mistakes of a manufacturer or restaurant, please contact a Dallas food recall lawyer at W.T.
 Johnson for legal help!

 We’ve all been there, food poisoning is the worst.
 Sometimes we assume the risks of eating something questionable, but other times we prepared the food ourselves and never saw it coming.
 Food poisoning is hard to avoid, but we can be aware of the risky foods that are known to cause a high number of food related illnesses.
 Knowing how to properly steer clear of dangers is as important as knowing how to properly prepare the risky foods.
 Listed below are 3 common suspects of food poisoning, and some information about their transference.